Salisbury & Amesbury Investigation

 UK Counter Terrorism Policing announced a major update, Wednesday 5 September, in relation to the Salisbury & Amesbury Investigation.

-The Crown Prosecution Service has authorised charges against two suspects including attempted murder of Sergei Skripal; conspiracy to murder Sergei Skripal, Yulia Skripal and Nick Bailey; use of a chemical weapon; and causing grievous bodily harm to Yulia Skripal and Nick Bailey.
+The Crown Prosecution Service has received sufficient evidence to authorise charges against two suspects including attempted murder of Sergei Skripal; conspiracy to murder Sergei Skripal, Yulia Skripal and Nick Bailey; use of a chemical weapon; and causing grievous bodily harm to Yulia Skripal and Nick Bailey.

-Assistant Commissioner Neil Basu, Head of UK Counter Terrorism Policing, then outlined the evidence the police investigation had produced.
-The investigation has tracked two suspects as they enter the UK, arriving at London Gatwick Airport on a flight from Moscow, Russia on Friday 2 March 2018.
-They then travel via public transport to a hotel in Bow Road, London where they stayed overnight.
+Assistant Commissioner Neil Basu, Head of UK Counter Terrorism Policing, outlined the evidence the police investigation had produced.
+The investigation tracked two suspects as they enter the UK, arriving at London Gatwick Airport on a flight from Moscow, Russia on Friday 2 March 2018.
+They then travelled via public transport to a hotel in Bow Road, London where they stayed overnight.